-- I. "Unpremeditated" Statements: Statements Regarding Physical, Mental And Emotional "events" - A. MRE 803(1)/Present Sense Impression: The Rule.
-"A statement describing or explaining an event or condition made while the declarant was perceiving the event or condition, or immediately thereafter." - (1) Theory.
+- A. MRE 803(1)/Present Sense Impression: The Rule.
+"A statement describing or explaining an event or condition made while the declarant was perceiving the event or condition, or immediately thereafter." - 1.
+Theory.
 The theory of "trustworthiness" with this exception is that a contemporaneous statement regarding an event or condition is unlikely to be the product of "deliberate or conscious misrepresentation."

-'''

-Advisory Committee Note to FRE 803(1) 2 McCormick, Evidence (4th Ed.), § 271, p.211-212
+Advisory Committee Note to FRE 803(1) 2 McCormick, Evidence (7th Ed.), § 271

-'''

-(2) Participant or Bystander.
+2. Participant or bystander.
 The declarant may be either a participant in the event or condition described or explained, or simply a bystander.
 There is no requirement of participation.

-See Robinson, Longhofer, Ankers, Michigan Court Rules Practice: Evidence § 803.1, p.108

-Advisory Committee Note to FRE 803(1)("Participation by the declarant is not required: a non-participant may be moved to describe what he perceives....")
+See Michigan Court Rules Practice: Evidence § 803.1 Advisory Committee Note to FRE 803(1)("Participation by the declarant is not required: a non-participant may be moved to describe what he perceives....")

-(3) Personal Knowledge.
+3. Personal knowledge.
 Personal knowledge of that contained in the statement on the part of the declarant is required, as implicit in the requirement that the statement explain or describe an event or condition made after the declarant perceived it.
 There is, however, no requirement that the witness on the stand recounting the statement have any actual knowledge, and the rule does not require an available declarant.

-See Bemis v Edwards, 45 F3d 1369 (CA 9, 1995) (personal knowledge required on the part of the declarant; statement inadmissible where there was no showing that 911 caller had personal knowledge of that reported)

-See United States v Blakey, 607 F2d 779 (CA 7, 1979)
+See Bemis v Edwards, 45 F3d 1369 (CA 9, 1995) (personal knowledge required on the part of the declarant; statement inadmissible where there was no showing that 911 caller had personal knowledge of that reported) See United States v Blakey, 607 F2d 779 (CA 7, 1979) 7 Graham, Handbook of Federal Evidence (7th Ed), § 803.1 a.
+Generally.

-- (4) "Describing Or Explaining An Event Or Condition." - (a) Generally.
 While a statement which does not describe an event or condition even though evoked or caused by that event or condition may be admissible as an excited utterance, it is not admissible under this exception.